open-telemetry/opentelemetry.io/content/en/blog/2023/demo-birthday.md

 author: '[Carter Socha](https://github.com/cartersocha) (Lightstep)'
 ---

-It's hard to belive as we prepare our 1.4.0 release but the [OpenTelemetry demo](https://opentelemetry.io/docs/demo/) is turning 1 year old and it's been 6 months since we declared general availability with our [1.0.0 release](https://opentelemetry.io/blog/2022/announcing-opentelemetry-demo-release/).
+It's hard to believe as we prepare our 1.4.0 release but the [OpenTelemetry demo](https://opentelemetry.io/docs/demo/) is turning 1 year old and it's been 6 months since we declared general availability with our [1.0.0 release](https://opentelemetry.io/blog/2022/announcing-opentelemetry-demo-release/).